 In practice, a company voluntary arrangement takes about seven to 10 weeks from the drafting of the proposal to the approval.

-At McAlister & Co, we are business rescue experts – so if you find yourself in financial difficulty, contact our expert team today to discuss your next steps.
+At McAlister & Co, we are business rescue experts – so if you find yourself in financial difficulty, facing creditor pressure or a winding up petition, contact our expert team today to discuss your next steps.
 Alternatively, why not download our guidance notes for directors for more help and advice.